-- (24) The details of any serious non-compliance/complaint will be provided to the Vice-Chancellor and appropriate departmental management personnel (or relevant organisational head for external AEC users).
-This will include any incident that may have animal welfare implications, that may breach legislation, or that may have media implications/public interest. - (25) For any events that may have an impact on animal welfare, a copy of the reports will be submitted to the NT Animal Welfare Authority (or relevant state governing body). - (26) Any suspected breaches of legislation will be reported to the NT Animal Welfare Authority in compliance with section 34B of the Animal Protection Act 2018. - (27) For projects involving collaboration with another institution, details are to be provided to the other institution's animal ethics committee (or reporting should follow the relevant formal agreement in accordance with clause 2.6.4-2.6.7 of the Code). - (28) Non-compliance and complaint reports will be included in the AEC Annual Report. - (29) The outcome of an investigation into a non-compliance/complaint should be relayed to: - a. the person making the allegation; - b. the investigator/s involved; and - c. the investigator's supervisor/head of department.
-For investigators from external organisations using the AEC, the person responsible for the licence and the Director/Executive Officer of the organisation should be informed of the outcome. - (30) Where a resolution cannot be reached from the above procedures, the matter will be referred to the Deputy Vice-Chancellor Research and Innovation if required for formal resolution. - (31) Where a person is not satisfied with the outcome of a non-compliance/complaint, and resolution has not been achieved through CDU procedures, the person may refer the matter to an external body for appeal as outlined at clauses 49-50. - (32) Where a non-compliance/complaint occurs involving an external user of the AEC, the AEC may withdraw its services: - a.
+- (29) Any contraventions to the Animal Protection Act 2018 must be reported to the CEO Department of Industry, Tourism and Trade and the AEC in compliance with section 74 of the Act: - a.
+The report to the CEO and the AEC must be made within 7 days of forming the belief on reasonable grounds. - b.
+Failure to make a report is an offence under the Animal Protection Act 2018. - c.
+Non-compliances involving contravention to project approval, project approval conditions, or the Code, are offences under the Act and must be reported if deemed that the person was reckless in relation to the result. - (30) The details of any serious non-compliance/complaint will be provided to the Vice-Chancellor and appropriate University departmental management personnel (or relevant institutional head for external AEC users).
+This will include any incident that may have animal welfare implications, that may breach legislation, or that may have media implications/public interest. - (31) For any events that may have an impact on animal welfare, a copy of the reports will be submitted to the NT Animal Welfare Authority (or relevant state governing body). - (32) For projects involving collaboration with another institution, details are to be provided to the other institution's animal ethics committee (or reporting should follow the relevant formal agreement in accordance with clause 2.6.4-2.6.7 of the Code). - (33) Non-compliance and complaint reports will be included in the AEC Annual Report.

+- (34) The outcome of an investigation into a non-compliance/complaint will be relayed to: - a. the person making the allegation; - b. the investigator/s involved; and - c. the investigator's supervisor/head of department.
+For investigators from external institutions using the AEC, the person responsible for the registration and the Director/Executive Officer of the institution should be informed of the outcome. - (35) Where a resolution cannot be reached from the above procedures, the matter will be referred to the Deputy Vice-Chancellor Research and Community Connection for formal resolution. - (36) Where a person is not satisfied with the outcome of a non-compliance/complaint, and resolution has not been achieved through University procedures, the person may refer the matter to an external body for appeal as outlined in this procedure. - (37) Where a non-compliance/complaint occurs involving an external institution using the AEC, the AEC may withdraw its services: - a.
 If the non-compliance or animal welfare issue is of a serious nature. - b.
 In cases of repeated episodes of non-compliance or animal welfare events. - c.
 Where the AEC is not satisfied that it can provide sufficient oversight of the project/s to ensure compliance and animal welfare. - d.
 In line with the requirements of the External User Deed.
-This may include immediate termination if a material provision of the Act or the Code is breached; or if a breach has occurred and has not been remedied within 30
+This may include immediate termination if a material provision of the Act or the Code is breached; or if a breach to any provisions of the deed has occurred and has not been remedied within 30 days after receiving written notice to do so.